 Athelstan had a harder time leaving a legacy, though.
 Upon his death in 939, the crown, as promised, went to a legitimate half-brother, Edmund I (939-946).
 The Viking king of Dublin, Olaf Guthfrithson, had been one of those defeated at Brunnanburh, and he took advantage of the change in kings to invade northern England, take back Northumbria, and invade Mercia.
 Edmund managed to drive the Vikings back from Mercia, but was assassinated before he could do anything about Northumbria.
 Because Edmund's sons were small children, the next king was the last legitimate son of Edward, Edred (946-955, also spelled Eadred).
 It was Edred who conquered the Danelaw for good, in 954(21); by then the Irish had likewise expelled the Norse and the Danes who had terrorized them.

 On the Continent, conditions also turned against the freebooters in the tenth century.
-In 911 the French king, Charles the Simple, gave the Viking chief Rollo (also known as Rolf) the lower Seine valley, on condition that he keep his fellow Vikings from attacking the rest of France.
+In 911 the French king, Charles the Simple, gave the Viking chief Rollo (also known as Rolf) the lower Seine valley, on condition that he become a Christian, and keep his fellow Vikings from attacking the rest of France.
 At that point it must have seemed that Charles had lived up to his nickname of "the Simple," since Rollo had not been a promising leader so far; just before Charles singled him out he had besieged the city of Chartres, only to run away for no apparent reason.
 It looks like Charles saw something in Rollo that others didn't, because the plan worked.
 Rollo's fief became the Duchy of Normandy, "land of the Northmen."
-Many Vikings settled there, gave up their roving ways, converted to Christianity, learned the French language of the natives, and married French women, becoming the Normans who played such a critical role in eleventh century politics.(22) Indeed, it was the settlements in the Danelaw, Normandy and Russia that brought the Viking attacks to an end.
+Now that Rollo was a duke, he settled down, gave up his roving ways, converted to Christianity, learned the French language of the natives, and married a French woman.
+And while he probably converted half-heartedly, and just paid lip service to his new religion afterwards, his half-Viking son would be a devout Christian.
+What's more, Rollo's son spoke French as his first language, and had a French name -- William Longsword.
+The Vikings who followed Rollo to Normandy did the same as he did, so their children became the Normans who played such a critical role in eleventh century politics.(22) Indeed, it was the settlements in the Danelaw, Normandy and Russia that brought the Viking attacks to an end.
 Now the landless sons of Scandinavia finally had land--or graves--overseas.

 Greenland was first sighted around 900 by Gunbjørn, a Norse captain who got blown past Iceland.
 No one did anything with his discovery for eighty years.
 Then Eric the Red, an Icelander who had been banished for three years for committing murder, decided to spend his exile checking it out.
 In the course of his exploration (982-985) Eric found a spot where settlement was barely possible, and on his return to Iceland he painted a glowing picture of his discovery.
 He also thought up the name Greenland, one of the greatest advertising gimmicks in history.(23) Enough Icelanders believed Eric to join him when he went back to set up an "Eastern settlement" (actually it was just to the west of Greenland's southern tip).
 What they said when they found out that "Greenland" was mostly covered with ice is not recorded, but they stayed, and the colony survived.
 A second colony, called the "Western settlement," was founded a few hundred miles up the coast, ten years later.